 Before we go on and you will inevitably learn some new names and terms, let me tell you that I didn’t know anything about creating websites when I started.
 I just followed these steps and learned (sometimes the hard way) along the way.
 And believe me, if I can do it, you can do it too!
+Find out!

 Here is a short overview of the process of starting a blog.
 You can click to jump ahead.
-However, I recommend that you read the entire post, so you don’t miss an important step on how to start a blog the right way!
+However, I recommend that you read the entire post, so you don’t miss an important step on how to start a travel blog the right way!

 TIP: Bookmark this post for future reference.
 I wish I had done it with some of the information I found when starting my travel blog!
 I couldn’t remember where I read one or the other tip and had to research the same information again and again…